With Roe endangered, Democrats divide on saying the word ‘abortion’

 “Planned Parenthood would stay away from any language that would stigmatize abortion as a procedure,” she said.
 “And we recognize that not every choice is equal, and not every choice is easy.”

-Since she started her online tracker of Biden’s comments, Sherman of We Testify said, people sometimes ask why it matters that he has not said the word as president, especially when his administration is taking action on the issue.
+Since she started her online tracker of Biden’s comments, Bracey Sherman of We Testify said, people sometimes ask why it matters that he has not said the word as president, especially when his administration is taking action on the issue.
 “It’s just a word,” she said they’ll tell her.

-Sherman said she always responds the same way:
+Bracey Sherman said she always responds the same way:

 “If it’s just a word, then why won’t he say it?”